Syslifters/sysreptor/docs/docs/setup/installation.md

     curl -fsSL https://get.docker.com | sudo bash
     ```

-    The user running the installation script must have the permission to use docker.
+    Make sure your user is allowed to use Docker.
+For this, you can add your user to the docker group:

+    ```shell
+    sudo groupadd docker 2>/dev/null  # Creates the Docker group if it doesn't exist sudo usermod -aG docker $USER  # Add the current user to the Docker group newgrp -  # Instantly apply the group membership
+    ```

-    Download and run:
+    Download the SysReptor install script and run:

     ```shell
     bash <(curl -s https://docs.sysreptor.com/install.sh)